 You can tell WooCommerce to calculate the coupon discounts sequentially, in a scenario where more than one coupons are applied for a single purchase.

-When this checkbox is ticked, the first coupon will be applied on the full price of the product and the subsequent coupons will be applied on the discounted price.
+When this checkbox is ticked, the first coupon will be applied to the full price of the product and the subsequent coupons will be applied to the discounted price.

 When this is not enabled, it will club and apply all the coupons together on the full price of the product.